Photo of Kinney Lakes, Alpine County, CA

 Fishing Lower Kinney Lake

-Ebbetta Pass - Alpine County
+Ebbetts Pass - Alpine County

 Lower Kinney Lake is a wonderful fishing destination hidden away back in the woods about a mile from Highway 4, which crosses Ebbetts Pass in Alpine County, California.
 Most fishermen like the convenience of Kinney Reservoir, which is adjacent to Highway 4; but by walking a mile along a dirt road you can reach the much-less-often-visited Lower Kinney Lake and spend a day working its shores.
 Nearby Upper Kinney Lake is only a half mile farther along the road.
 (All three lakes are actually reservoirs, serving as water supply.)